 I often find that, when brands launch two sets of similar headphones, they’re based around the same technology.
 However, while the Urbanears Luma headphones look a lot like their in-ear, sound-isolating Alby model, their sound quality is quite different.

 The Luma earbuds are stylish and lightweight, and they fit fairly comfortably in my ears.
-However, their matte plastic casing brushes a little roughly against my skin, a sound which is magnified by the time it gets to my ears.
+However, their matte plastic casing brushes a little roughly against my skin.
 And, while the Luma earbuds connect easily to my phone, they don’t disconnect easily.
 I find that they register just about any close surface (that isn’t their case) as in-use, so they always need to be manually un-paired.
 On top of that, their sound quality just isn’t on par with the company’s Alby earbuds.

 These in-ear, truly wireless earbuds release an intermittent, tinnitus-like ringing when they’re not playing any music.
 That noise switches to a high (but slightly lower) pitched background squeal when in use.
 It isn’t super obvious when you’re watching videos or listening to podcasts, but it’s immediately noticeable as soon as you switch to something more instrumental—and it is annoying.
 It’s something that I’ve noticed in wireless and truly wireless headphones before, but for a product in 2021, it’s disappointing.